Appearance

 An artificial intelligence controller for finance operations on Reap rails

 I built this as the control plane I would want underneath a future artificial intelligence chief financial officer on Reap.
-It is not a claim that a fully autonomous chief financial officer is done.
-It is a working foundation: four finance skills share one runtime, every decision is typed, and the model only gets called where it is bounded by schemas and evidence.
+Four finance skills share one runtime, every decision is typed, and the model only gets called where it is bounded by schemas and evidence.
+I treat the LLM as a constrained tool inside a deterministic workflow, not as the orchestrator — every decision is versioned, logged, and reversible.

 4finance skills on one runtime